mcalr3/Infrastructure-Engineer-2022/technical_scenarios.md

 ---

 ## **Answers - RM 19/12/22 **
-### 1. Architecture scenario
+### Architecture scenario I

 **Frontend Security Improvements:**

 - Instead of using a Public zonal GKE cluster, a Private zonal cluster should be used.
 This means that the container running the webapp would not be publically accessible but instead, it would have a privately-routable IP address and in order for the webapp to be publically accessible, it should sit behind a Global External HTTPS CLB (Cloud Load Balancing) load balancer.
 - To further improve ingress security and protect from malicious attacks such as DDOS, a Web Application Firewall (WAF) such as Cloud Armor could also be introduced to sit in front of the load balancer (to drop suspicious packets before they are processed by the CLB and therefore mitigate any ingress traffic cost associated with an attack).
 - If the webapp contains lots of static assets, it would also make sense to place a Cloud CDN in front of the load balancer also, in order to reduce load balancer ingress traffic, load on the GKE service/cluster, and provide an additional layer of security.
 - Public docker images should be scanned upon docker pull, using an appropriate container-scanning tool such as Snyk or Falcon Crowdstrike to identify man in the middle (MITM) and prevent attacks by using public containers.
-A more secure solution (and cheaper as not involving Docker Hub subscription fees), would be to pull the public docker image (including any custom build steps) to a private container repository such as one in GCP.
+In addition, a more secure solution (and cheaper as not involving Docker Hub subscription fees), would be to pull the public docker image (including any custom build steps) to a private container repository such as one in GCP.
 Each of these steps could be carried out in CICD.
 - A much later version of GKE should be used as 1.13.11 contains a number of known vulnerabilities.
+The latest stable release being 1.23.
 - SCA (static code analysis) should be carried out on the project using a tool such as Snyk or Sonarcloud to identify any vulnerabilities in the code.

 **Backend Security Improvements:**